 Immediately, the messenger was sent to call the driver.
 At the back of the pick-up were two CID officers who would be his escorts to the Commissioner’s Office.
 These were people he had shared a drink with, but on this day, they looked at him as though he was a stranger.
 It was funny how the system could turn on one of their own.

-As they got in the office, the CID officers were exchanged with officers from the Special Branch.
-They escorted him to the see the bwana.
-As he got in the office, they remained outside, waiting for orders.
+As they got into the office, the CID officers were exchanged with officers from the Special Branch.
+They escorted him to see the bwana.
+As he got into the office, they remained outside, waiting for orders.

 “I know you know why you are here Scott, where is the letter”

 “I do not know anything about the letter”